Report: How many homes are sitting empty in your state - NewsBreak

 The states with the lowest vacancy rates were Oregon, Washington and Connecticut, New Jersey and California.
 Many parts of those states have extremely competitive housing markets and are seen as very desirable places to live.

 A low vacancy rate often means there’s strong demand in the housing market, and typically home prices are higher, writes LendingTree.
 But the opposite isn’t always true.
-Some of the states with high vacancy rates have affordable housing markets, while others have lots of expensive homes that are simply sitting vacant most of the time because they are vacation homes or weekend homes.Are we in a real estate bubble?
+Some of the states with high vacancy rates have affordable housing markets, while others have lots of expensive homes that are simply sitting vacant most of the time because they are vacation homes or weekend homes.Shots fired at LaGrange home

 The states with the highest vacancy rates are: